UPeU-CRAI/indico-payment-niubiz/README.md

    security token successfully.
 2. Start a registration payment using the **Pay with Niubiz** button.
 The plugin will create a `sessionToken` and launch the Niubiz checkout.
-3. Use the test card `4111111111111111` with any future expiry date and CVV `123` (or any other value accepted by the sandbox).
+3. Use the test card `4111111111111111` with any future expiry date and a three digit CVV (for example `123`).
-4. Use an amount of at least **10.00 PEN**.
-Smaller amounts can be rejected by antifraud rules in the sandbox.
+4. Use an amount of at least **10.00 PEN** to avoid antifraud rejections in the sandbox environment.
 5. Complete the checkout.
-The Niubiz callback should return `ACTION_CODE == "000"` for a successful authorization.
+A successful authorization returns `ACTION_CODE == "000"` and marks the registration as paid in Indico.
-6. The registration is marked as paid and the transaction details page displays the purchase number, transaction ID, authorization code, masked card, amount and the final status.
+6. The confirmation page shows the order number (`purchaseNumber`), transaction ID, authorization code, masked card, amount, currency and the status of the operation (Éxito, Denegado o Cancelado).

 ### Common errors